mrismanaziz/Reforestation/README.md

-## What's the worst thing about ancient history class?
-The teachers tend to Babylon.
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!